senzing-garage/aws-cloudformation-database-cluster/docs/README.md

 1. AWS services
     1. AWS Relational Data Service (RDS) Aurora Postgres Serverless

-The following diagram shows a simplified representation of this docker composition.
+The following diagram shows a simplified representation of this deployment.

 ![Image of architecture](architecture.png)